 Fast forward to the 18th century…

 Meditation began to find its way to the West.
 In the 1920s two books helped meditation gain recognition and followers.
 These were Siddhartha by Herman Hesse and the Tibetan Book of the Dead.
 Following this, movements in Europe began which spread to the United States and quickly gained momentum.

 Today, there are many in the U.S. and world who regularly practice mediation—and with good reason.
-While many continue to practice for religious reasons, many practice for the amazing health benefits for the body and mind.
+While many continue to practice for religious reasons, many practice for the positive effects it has on the body and mind.
 It is easier than ever to get started in meditation and find a type that resonates with you.
 From meditation studios in larger cities to meditation classes at gyms, if you are interested in meditation, it is more accessible today than ever before.

 In an article in Time Magazine, Lodro Rinzler, a chief officer at the MNDFL studio in New York City talked about the accessibility of meditation today.